For Peak Earning Years

 Are you between the ages of 40 and 55?
 If so, then research shows that you are in your peak earning years and that is a very good thing.

 Chances are good that you have some expensive life events going on right now.
 Do you have children who are college-bound or already there?
-Do you have a wedding scheduled (or one or more down the road)?
+Do you have a child’s wedding scheduled (or one or more down the road)?
 Are you about to be grandparents?
 Perhaps you are beginning to help aging parents with personal, health care and financial responsibilities.

 Although you may be busy, this would be a good time to create (or revisit) your estate plan and make sure you and those people who depend on you, such as your adult child(ren), grandchild(ren) or parents have their legal house in order as well.

 Did you know that without having a plan in place for your assets when you die, such as a Will or Trust, your assets may be distributed based on broad state laws written following strict family tree relationships and rules?
 Of course, this very impersonal estate plan is written by state lawmakers to follow family bloodlines only.
 This type of plan is unlikely to reflect your own unique circumstances and objectives for your heirs, your spouse and family, and assets.
 In fact, depending on how your assets are titled and how your beneficiary designations are arranged, a haphazard plan could partially disinherit your spouse or other important non-family heirs.

 Fortunately, we can help you avoid this state-determined inheritance plan and complicated surrogate process and replace that impersonal estate plan with one we design together for your unique circumstances and objectives.
 We can even assist you with coordinating the beneficiary designations on your life insurance policy(s) and retirement plans.
 This can avoid unpleasant and unintended consequences.
-In addition, you may need to review your retirement plan beneficiaries and revise the appointments, considering the value of this asset and the underlying tax concerns for the named beneficiaries, which recently changed in 2020 under the SECURE Act.
+In addition, you may need to review your retirement plan beneficiaries and revise the appointments, considering the value of this asset and the underlying tax concerns for the named beneficiaries, which recently changed with the SECURE Acts 1 & 2.